-Securing your website with an SSL certificate is a smart idea.
-While it used to mean paying lots of money annually, you now can do it yourself for FREE.
+Securing your website with an SSL certificate is a smart idea and you now can do it yourself for FREE.
 Here’s how to create free SSL certificate using a real Certificate Authority.

 I was working for a company that was paying out thousands of dollars annually to Symantec for security certificates.
 It cost them hundreds of dollars in consulting fees to even renew & apply them to their servers.
 They equated paying more for being more secure.
 Other than the warranty guarantee behind the certificate, it doesn’t work that way.
-I put a stop to them being gouged for hours of labor that really only took a couple minutes, then began to search for cheaper alternatives and found plenty with identical security.
+I put a stop to them being gouged for hours of labor that really only took a couple minutes, then began to search for cheaper alternatives and found plenty of solutions with equal levels of security.

 For people running their own servers who just want a secure connection they can either create a self-signed certificate, which comes with its own set of problems, pay for a cheap certificate, or create free, signed certificates using Let’s Encrypt.